veraison/veraison/docs/project-overview.md

 Further details on the above will be available within specific documentation on the reference deployment.
 (ToDo)

 ## Scope
 The following is the intended scope of the Veraison Project.
 This is being listed to help others understand the intended functionality.
-If you're considering adopting or contributing to Veraison and you think there's something missing for the core of an Attestation Verification service, let us know via.
+If you're considering adopting or contributing to Veraison and you think there's something missing for the core of an Attestation Verification service, let us know via the Zulip channel.
 The following list should not be treated as a backlog, work items will be recorded elsewhere.
 ### Scope - Verification
 * An API to which an Attestation token, containing evidence claims, can be submitted.
 The API can either produce a simple boolean 'approved' response or a complex set of Attestation Results (verified claim summary).
 The results will be in a (signed) JSON format.
 * The implementation of the API will be extensible to new formats & scenarios (e.g. encrypted tokens) by plugins